Google Play Ratings: Public & Private Data

 For countries where there's not enough rating data, Google Play shows a “default” rating with unknown calculations.

-Total ratings are publicly available to end-users visiting your app's page in Google Play Store in a specific country.
+These ratings are publicly available to end-users visiting your app's page in Google Play Store in a specific country.
 We show the totals for the last date of the timeframe you selected in the page’s filter sections (for example, if you choose September 1st – September 7th, you’ll see the totals as they appeared on September 7th).

-- Ratings over time– the total number of ratings your app received from the app’s launch to the end of the selected timeframe.
+• Ratings over time – the total number of ratings your app received from the app’s launch to the end of the selected timeframe.

-Why does the Total rating change?
+Why do the ratings change?

 Google Play public ratings are calculated using an average weighted calculation.
 Google does not disclose the details of this calculation.